 On the outskirts of Naples is the ancient Roman town of Herculaneum.
 Buried in 79AD during the eruption of Mount Vesuvius.
 Herculaneum is a smaller and quieter version of Pompeii.
 Yet in its day it was wealthier than its famous neighbour.
 The eruption preserved many of the fine homes with their mosaic art.
 Arriving as the complex opened we literally had the run of the site before the tour buses arrived.
 Your first sight upon entering Herculaneum is a small row of boat sheds.
 These were once on the shoreline but are now several kilometers from the sea.
 It’s here that some of the inhabitants sheltered from the encroaching lava.
 Unfortunately nowhere was safe and now the skeletons provide a grisly reminder of the power of mother nature.
 The whole town is a fascinating insight into life in Roman times.

-We ducked and dived through the gritty yet captivating streets of the Spanish Quarter, criss-crossing the Spaccanapoli (the street that splits Naples).
-With alleyways, hidden churches and imposing five storey terraced apartment blocks hemming you in.
+We ducked and dived through the gritty yet captivating streets of the Spanish Quarter, crisscrossing the Spaccanapoli (the road that splits Naples).
+With alleyways, hidden churches and imposing five-storey terraced apartment blocks hemming you in.
 Everyday life grinding away on all sides, washing strewn from balconies, the air heavy with the smell of food.
 Late afternoon we found a bar to sit and watch life go by, including the drama of one guy being nudged off his scooter.
 Taking his cues from Italian football, he laid on the floor for 5 minutes ‘dying’ before Julie waded in and lifted up the scooter.
-Not even giving her a second glance he waved his arms at the offending car then continued on his way.
+Not even giving her a second glance, he waved his arms at the offending car then continued on his way.

-After a long but enjoyable day we found our way back to the train station where we had left the car.
-A nearby parking meter still clutching tightly our one and only credit card.
+After a long but enjoyable day, we found our way back to the train station where we had left the car.
+A nearby parking meter still clutching our one and only credit card tightly.
 One of us thought we could pay with the card; the slot was only for the local prepaid parking cards, oops.

 Having found some sustenance we spent our first evening traversing the canals via the myriad of bridges, exploring quiet alleyways and enjoying the architecture.

-Wandering back towards the train station we came across a great little bar called Il Santo Bevitore in the Cannaregio district.
-Listed as one of the top craft beer bars in Venice it had great tasting beer and delicious bruschetta.
+Wandering back towards the train station, we came across a marvellous little bar called Il Santo Bevitore in the Cannaregio district.
+Listed as one of the top craft beer bars in Venice it had excellent tasting beer and delicious bruschetta.
 Just what these weary travellers needed.